TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Database_System.md

 ## Analysis
-The choice of database used is mySQL, which will be host on a raspberry pi device.
+The choice of database used is mySQL, which will be host on a [raspberry pi 5 device](#Raspberry-pi-5-Setup).
+The camera used from the camera subsystem have a single image Sensor Resolution	of 4056 x 3040 pixels.
+Since the image will be in RGB, each pixel will contain 24 bits.
+A single image from the camera subsystem can contain maximum of 36.99MB.

+## Raspberry pi 5 Setup
 The Raspberry Pi will run the offical Raspberry Pi OS, following the [Raspberry pi OS documentation installation](https://www.raspberrypi.com/documentation/computers/os.html)

-ex: Once the database system receives a data package from the receiver system, it will break down the data package and store the relevant information inside the SQL database.

 ## MySQL
 Since Raspberry Pi officially suggested that "Advanced Package Tool (APT) is the recommended way to install, update, and remove software in Raspberry Pi OS."